Five New Visual Illusions

 LINTON UN-HOLLOW FACE ILLUSION

-I show that if you add physical objects into the hollow of the Hollow Face Illusion - space that physically exists, but which is "impossible" according to the illusion - the illusion still persists (as evidenced by illusory motion), but you still see the true (non-inverted) depth ordering of the objects and mask in stereo depth.
+I show that if you place rods in the hollow of the Hollow Face Illusion - space that physically exists, but which is “impossible” according to the illusion - the illusion still persists (as evidenced by illusory motion), but you are able to see the true (non-inverted) stereo depth between the rods and the face.

 Kriegeskorte Lab experiencing the Un-Hollow Face Illusion.